Pro-Ace-grammer/E-commerce_API/README.md

 # Django E-Commerce API

+## Acknowledgements

+Special thanks to [karkhana.io](https://www.karkhana.io) for providing me with the opportunity to work on this assignment.

 ## Overview

 This is a Django-based backend API project serves as the foundation for a basic e-commerce platform.
 It provides RESTful API endpoints for managing products and cart items.